Bollington, the Happy Valley!

 Drink, Eat, Sleep

-One of Cheshire’s Market Towns, Bollington never stands still, with a constant stream of artistic and volunteer endeavour from the championship Bollington Brass Band (North West 1st section), the Festival Choir, Bollington Light Opera Group (BLOG), the Festival Players, the monthly Love Bollington Market and so many other gifted groups.
+One of Cheshire’s Market Towns, Bollington never stands still, with a constant stream of artistic and volunteer endeavour from the championship Bollington Brass Band (North West 1st section), the Festival Choir, Bollington Light Opera Group (BLOG), the Festival Players, and so many other gifted groups.
 The festival groups were borne out of Bollington’s famous Festivals which are held every five to seven years, and have been running since 1964, organised and run entirely by volunteers but including performances from both local amateurs and professional performers.
-The last one was in 2019, so it’s time for another in 2024!
-This will be a mini-Festival – Bollington Festival Diamond Jubilee Jamboree 2024! – held over the end-May Bank Holiday weekend.
-See the details – book the tickets!
+The last one was in 2019, so it was time for another in 2024!
+This was a mini-Festival held in the open air without the usual big top tent – Bollington Festival Diamond Jubilee Jamboree 2024! – held over the end-May Bank Holiday weekend.
+The weather was largely good to us and the whole event was a massive success!

 White Nancy – our logo!